Headbangeeeeerrrrr!!!!!: Music video

 Directed by Hidenobu Tanabe (田辺秀伸), who would be named Best Director of that year (2012) at the Space Shower Music Video Awards, the music video was first released to the Toy's Factory YouTube channel on June 20, 2012.
 It narrated a story of a 15-year-old girl who found a legendary neck corset in a mysterious box that fell upon her from above.
 The box is visually similar to the cover of the limited edition of the single.
-All of a sudden, the corset jumps out of her hands, wraps around her neck and turns her into "Headbangeeeeerrrrr!!!!!".
+All of a sudden, the corset jumps out of her hands, wraps around her neck and turns her into a "Headbangeeeeerrrrr!!!!!".
 According to Mizuno, the members of the band wore their heaviest makeup for the "Headbangeeeeerrrrr!!!!!" music video, while Kikuchi felt the fake eyelashes used were pulling down on her eyelids.

 A video was not released for "Uki Uki ★ Midnight" with the availability of the single, though Kikuchi initially desired one, with a scene of eating squid arms, analogous to the line "Squid arms, squid arms, I want to eat squid arms".
 In 2013, a music video was released as part of a bonus DVD for the limited "Z" edition of the single Ijime, Dame, Zettai.
 The video features the live performance of the song from Legend: Corset Festival on July 21, 2012, interspersed with behind-the-scenes footage of the band members and close-ups of the three members singing the lines of the song.